T-vK/ESP32-BLE-Keyboard/README.md

 BleKeyboard bleKeyboard;
 ```

+There is also Bluetooth specific information that you can set (optional):
+Instead of `BleKeyboard bleKeyboard;` you can do `BleKeyboard bleKeyboard("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
+The third parameter is the initial battery level of your device.
+To adjust the battery level later on you can simply call e.g.  `bleKeyboard.setBatteryLevel(50)` (set battery level to 50%).
+By default the battery level will be set to 100%, the device name will be `ESP32 Bluetooth Mouse` and the manufacturer will be `Espressif`.

 ## Credits

 Credits to [chegewara](https://github.com/chegewara) as this library is based on [this piece of code](https://github.com/nkolban/esp32-snippets/issues/230#issuecomment-473135679) that he provided.